Advertiser Disclosure

 With its global footprint, the Hilton Honors program resembles the Marriott Bonvoy program in terms of its global footprint.
 When you’re traveling domestically in the U.S. or abroad, it’s highly likely you’ll be able to book a stay at a Hilton property.

 What’s apparent about the Hilton Honors program is the lack of benefits at each elite tier and the number of points required for award stays.
 On the elite status front, Silver status leaves much to be desired.
-Gold status essentially offers free breakfast as its premier benefit and Diamond status comes with space-available upgrades to suites.
+Gold status essentially offers a food and beverage credit as its premier benefit, and Diamond status comes with space-available upgrades to suites.

 With respect to the number of points required, Hilton requires a boatload of points to book stays at its popular properties.
-Even when taking into account how easy it can be to earn points, 90,000 to 120,000 points per night doesn’t make one interested in wanting to book a stay.
+Even when taking into account how easy it can be to earn Hilton Honors points, spending 90,000 to 120,000 points per night isn’t appealing.

 If Hilton is your brand of choice and you want to know more about the best credit cards for Hilton loyalists, you’ll find our detailed article helpful.